slatedocs/slate/source/includes/_payouts.md

 You can then top up your new currencies by converting funds from other currencies.

-**NB!**: This endpoint is subject to [additional authentication requirements] (#payouts-guide-api-access-strong-customer-authentication).
+**NB!**: This endpoint is subject to [additional authentication requirements] (#payouts-guide-strong-customer-authentication).
 There are scenarios where those could be bypassed, such as:

 * the recipient of the transfer is marked as trusted on the website